 As a TV correspondent he worked in Hong Kong 1997, covered the return of the city to China, and in New York 1998/99.

 In 2000, he founded the Chinese enterprise of G+J, the Bertelsmann corporation's magazine division.
 As CEO, he started up the Chinese editions of Parents, Fitness and Inc. In 2003 he returned to journalism to become Beijing Bureau Chief of the leading German weekly Stern.
 In this capacity he covered the Olympic Games in Beijing, the earthquake in Sichuan, the Asian tsunami, and many other events.

 2009 he joined the team of German renowned journalist Stefan Aust which develops a new weekly magazine and produces TV documentaries.

 2013 he moved to Rio de Janeiro to report as a Foreign Correspondent for German TV and the German weekly magazine Focus from Brazil, the country of Soccer World Cup 2014 and Olympics 2016.

-Since September 2016 Adrian Geiges is using his international experience in his capacity as the editor-in-chief of BISSINGER[+], a leading German media agency for corporate publishing and content marketing based in Hamburg, as the Managing Editor of the (English-language) Autostadt Magazine International Edition, and further on as an author of books.
+Since then Adrian Geiges has been using his international experience in his capacity as the editor-in-chief of BISSINGER[+], a leading German media agency for corporate publishing and content marketing based in Hamburg, as the Managing Editor of the (English-language) Autostadt Magazine International Edition, and further on as an author of books.